Delta variant and worker shortage keep a lid on job growth

 September’s sluggish job gains fell shy of even the modest 336,000 that the economy had added in August and were the fewest since December, when employers actually cut jobs.

 The economy is showing some signs of emerging from the drag of the delta variant of the coronavirus, with confirmed new COVID-19 infections declining, restaurant traffic picking up slightly and consumers willing to spend.
 But new infections remained high as September began.
 And employers are still struggling to find workers because many people who lost jobs in the pandemic have yet to start looking again.
-It’s confounded many economists, since job openings are at a record high.
+The persistence of that trend, with job openings at a record high, has confounded many economists.

-Supply chain bottlenecks have also worsened, slowing factories, restraining homebuilders and emptying some store shelves.
-The shortages have also boosted inflation to its highest levels in three decades.
+Most of them had expected September to produce robust job growth as schools reopened, thereby freeing parents, especially working mothers, to return to jobs.
+Several enhanced unemployment benefit programs had expired Sept.
+6, potentially providing incentives for more people to seek work.
+And at least before delta intensified, many companies had planned to return to working in offices, which would have revitalized still-dormant downtowns.

-Many economists expect that as COVID recedes further and Americans resume traveling, eating out and seeing movies, more people will re-enter the workforce, and hiring will strengthen.
+At the same time, many economists say that as COVID recedes further and Americans resume traveling, eating out and seeing movies, more people will likely re-enter the workforce, and hiring will strengthen.

 “This report is a look in the rear-view mirror,” said Daniel Zhao, senior economist at the jobs website Glassdoor, “and hopefully this means the worst is behind us, and the worst was just a slowdown in the recovery.”